robertl9/OCamlRisk/README.txt

 1) sudo apt-get install gtk
 2) opam install lablgtk

+Once you properly have lablgtk installed you should be able to run opam list and the packages that are listed should include.

+lablgtk                        2.18.6  OCaml interface to GTK+

+You should also have Yojson, oUnit, and ANSITerminal.
+These should display as follows when you run opam list. yojson           1.4.0  Yojson is an optimized parsing and printing library for the JSON format ANSITerminal     0.8  Basic control of ANSI compliant terminals and the windows shell ounit            2.0.7  Unit testing framework loosely based on HUnit.
+It is similar to JUnit, and other XUnit testing frameworks

 Then finally, once you have everything installed, type the commands

-"make play" to run the game and
+"make play" to run the game
-"make tests" to run the test cases.
+"make test" to run the test cases

+After running make play if you would like to quit the gui press ctrl+ c in terminal